dkleva/bareos/docs/manuals/en/new_main_reference/source/general.rst

     restore, verify, etc), the **Level** (full, differential, incremental, etc.), the **FileSet**, and **Storage** the files are to be backed up (Storage device, Media Pool).
-For more details, see the .. _DirectorResourceJob:  in the Director
+For more details, see the :ref:`DirectorResourceJob` in the Director
     chapter of this document.

 Monitor